itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 QComboBox               void removeItem(int)
 QComboBox               void setItemData(int,QVariant) sets the value of the Qt::DisplayRole (displayed text) of the item with the indicated index
 QComboBox               void insertItem(int,QString)
-QTabWidget              int isTabEnabled(int)
-QTabWidget              void setTabEnabled(int,bool)
-QMainWindow             uiItem statusBar() *returns a reference to the statusbar widget*
+QComboBox               QString itemText(int) returns the text of the i-th item in the combo-box as string QTabWidget              int isTabEnabled(int) QTabWidget              void setTabEnabled(int,bool) QMainWindow             uiItem statusBar() *returns a reference to the statusbar widget*